BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/the_free_peoples.md

 - Resistant to Magic
 - Throw Stones (range 8", Strength 1)

-**ACTIVE/PASSIVE RULES**

-- **High Spirits** `PASSIVE` - Whenever a friendly Hobbit model within 6" of Folco spends a Might Point, they may roll a D6.
+- **High Spirits** `PASSIVE`

+Whenever a friendly Hobbit model within 6" of Folco spends a Might Point, they may roll a D6.
 On a natural 6, the Might Point spent is free and does not reduce the model's store of Might.

-- **A Helpful Sort** `ACTIVE` - If Folco is within 3" of Frodo, then Frodo can spend Folco's Will Points to declare a Heroic Move instead of using one of his own Might Points.
+- **A Helpful Sort** `ACTIVE`

+If Folco is within 3" of Frodo, then Frodo can spend Folco's Will Points to declare a Heroic Move instead of using one of his own Might Points.

 </div>